rafayshahzad250/rafayshahzad250/README.md

 ###

 <p align="left">I'm a third year Computer Science student at McMaster University.
-I love building and devloping new things as well as exploring new technolgies.</p>
+I love devloping new things, exploring new technolgies, and trying to create positive change for others!</p>

 ###